-The Commission approved equalized member assessments for FY15 based on the 2011 Provisional Weldon Cooper Population Estimates and a \$0.62 per capita rate and adopted the initial FY15 budget at their November 7, 2013 meeting to serve as the basis for budget requests to the member localities.
-The FY15 budget requests were the same as the FY14 requests, and were submitted between November 2013 and January 2014.
-For FY15, all requests were fully funded.
-In accordance with the Bylaws, the Commission adopted the FY15 budget at their May 1, 2014 meeting; this was used for the submission to the Virginia Department of Housing and Community Development (DHCD) along with the FY15 Work Program.
-The Commission adopted the final budget, reflecting updated projections of revenues and expenditures, at their November 6, 2014 meeting.
-This budget was used for the financial reporting to the Commission for FY15.
+The Commission approved equalized member assessments for FY16 based on the 2013 Provisional Weldon Cooper Population Estimates and a \$0.62 per capita rate and adopted the initial FY16 budget at their November 7, 2013 meeting to serve as the basis for budget requests to the member localities.
+The FY16 budget amounts were slightly higher than FY15, due to population increases.
+The totals for Legislative Liaison, Solid Waste and RideShare were unchanged from FY15, but were allocated proportionately among the localities based on population.
+Budget requests were submitted between November 2015 and January 2016.
+For FY16, all requests were fully funded, except for Louisa County, which kept funding flat from FY15, a reduction from the request of \$487.
+In accordance with the Bylaws, the Commission adopted the FY16 budget at their May 7, 2015 meeting; this was used for the submission to the Virginia Department of Housing and Community Development (DHCD) along with the FY16 Work Program.
+The Commission adopted the final budget at their November 5, 2015 meeting, reflecting updated projections of revenues and expenditures.
+This budget was used for the financial reporting to the Commission for FY16.